Angela Black (TV series)

 Angela Black is a six-part thriller series, created and written by Harry Williams and Jack Williams, which began airing on ITV on 10 October 2021, in six weekly installments.
-The show is internationally co-produced by Spectrum Originals and ITV in conjunction with Two Brothers Pictures.
+The show is produced by ITV in conjunction with Two Brothers Pictures.

 Synopsis

 The series stars Joanne Froggatt as Angela Meyer, a wife and mother of two who is in an abusive relationship with her husband Olivier (Michiel Huisman).
 One day, she is approached by a mysterious man, Ed Harrison (Samuel Adewunmi), who claims that Olivier has hired him to kill her.
 The pair form an unlikely relationship, and try to turn the tables on Olivier.